Marie-Anne Collot: The Russian years 1766-1778 and Peter the Great's head

 In October 1766 Marie-Anne Collot accompanied her mentor, Etienne-Maurice Falconet, to St. Petersburg, when he was invited by Catherine the Great with a view to creating an equestrian statue of Peter the Great called “The Bronze Horseman”.

-During this time she sculpted the portraits of members of the Russian Court.
-They marvelled at the talent of this young woman sculptor, they could remember none other, and she was only 18 years old.
+During this period, she sculpted portraits of members of the Russian Court.
+At 18 years old, she gained attention as one of the few young female sculptors active at the time.

 Marie-Anne also created the plaster model that was selected for the Peter the Great's head for the statue, after Catherine had rejected three attempts by Falconet.

-In December of the same year she presented her work to the Imperial Academy of Arts, of which she was elected a member on 20 January 1767.
+In December of the same year she presented her work to the Imperial Academy of Arts, of which she was elected an Academician, — the first and, until Julie Hagen-Schwarz, the only woman to do so, — on 20 January 1767.

 She received a comfortable pension, which to her represented a fortune.